 Lancet – major medical journal, based in UK – owned by publishing company Elsevier

-BMJ – major medical journal, used to be British Medical Journal – owned by the British Medical Association, a professional association and registered trade union for UK doctors
+BMJ – major medical journal, previously named British Medical Journal – owned by the British Medical Association, a professional association and registered trade union for UK doctors

-GSK – GlaxoSmithKline – manufacturers of MMR in UK
+GSK – GlaxoSmithKline – manufacturers of most MMR in UK

 SKFB – SmithKlineFrench-Beecham – an earlier name for GSK